MicrosoftDocs/winrt-api/windows.devices.pointofservice/receiptprintjob_printbarcode_1361148756.md

 The symbology (encoding) of the barcode.
 This can be determined based on the [BarcodeSymbologies](barcodesymbologies.md) class static methods.

 ### -param height
-The height of the barcode, in pixels.
+The height of the barcode, expressed in the unit of measurement indicated by the [ClaimedPosPrinter.MapMode](claimedposprinter_mapmode.md) property.

 ### -param width
 The width of the barcode.